 Stressed skin: 10 tips against stress spots & itchy skin

-by Lena Severin
+Lena Severin

 You may already know that stress has a major impact on your mood and general motivation.
 (Or have already experienced it yourself).
 Your appetite, eating behavior, digestion, athletic performance and concentration are also affected by stress.
 Prolonged stress can even have a negative effect on your immune system and your menstrual cycle.
-We realize that stress puts a strain on all functions of the body.
+We realize: stress puts a strain on all functions of the body.
 From neurological and hormonal to the biological processes that keep us going.
 So it's no wonder that our skin is also affected and reacts to stress.
 After all, everything in our body works together in a delicate balance.

 Now, we all react differently to stress factors and phases.
 Some are more resilient than others.
 Some notice the effects through their emotional well-being, others through their own resilience or eating behavior.
 What also occurs in many people, but is often not associated with stress, is a change in the skin.
-Stress spots, itchy skin and dryness are reactions of the body.
+Stress spots, itchy skin and dryness are the body's reactions.
 So what can we do?
 Often it is not in our hands to eliminate the triggers, especially when it is job, studies, family and co. that stress us out.
 After all, we can't just relax on a desert island and sip a coconut on the beach when things get "intense" in one of these areas.
 I have therefore brought you some tips that you can implement in the first instance and integrate into your everyday life in order to better manage and reduce stress.

 Nevertheless, I would like to advise you that neither your work nor your family should bring permanent stress into your life, push you beyond your limits and make you ill.
 So if you have the feeling that this is a persistent condition, I can only recommend that you distance yourself from the people who make you feel this way and take a more relaxed approach to your career.
 Because your health shouldn't suffer as a result.